Asiim/TDD-chess/README.md

 - ~~Set all figures of one player on table in defined order on table init~~
 - ~~Set all figures of both player on table in defined order on table init~~
 - ~~Rotate table~~
+- Check if field is occupied by enemy rook
+	- Enemy rook is on same column like destination, but on a higher row
+	- Enemy rook is on same column like destination, but on a lower row
+	- Enemy rook is on same row like destination, but on a higher column
+	- Enemy rook is on same row like destination, but on a lower clomun
+	- Nothing is between destination and rook
+- Check if field is occupied by enemy bishop
+	- Enemy bishop is on higher column and higher row
+	- Enemy bishop is on higher column and lower row
+	- Enemy bishop is on lower column and higher row
+	- Enemy bishop is on lower column and lower row
+	- Nothing is between destination and bishop
+- Check if field is occupied by enemy queen
+	- Enemy queen is on same column like destination, but on a higher row
+	- Enemy queen is on same column like destination, but on a lower row
+	- Enemy queen is on same row like destination, but on a higher column
+	- Enemy queen is on same row like destination, but on a lower clomun
+	- Enemy queen is on higher column and higher row
+	- Enemy queen is on higher column and lower row
+	- Enemy queen is on lower column and higher row
+	- Enemy queen is on lower column and lower row
+	- Nothing is between destination and queen
+- Check if field is occupied by enemy knight
+	- Enemy knight is two column up and one row right
+	- Enemy knight is two column up and one row left
+	- Enemy knight is two column down and one row right
+	- Enemy knight is two column down and one row left
+	- Enemy knight is two column left and one row up
+	- Enemy knight is two column left and one row down
+	- Enemy knight is two column right and one row up
+	- Enemy knight is two column right and one row down
+- Check if field is occupied by enemy pawn
+	- Enemy pawn is one row up and one column left
+	- Enemy pawn is one row up and one column right
+- Check if field is occupied by enemy king
+	- Enemy king is one row up and on same column
+	- Enemy king is one row down and on same column
+	- Enemy king is on same row and one column left
+	- Enemy king is on same row and one column right
+	- Enemy king is one row up and one column left
+	- Enemy king is one row up and one column right
+	- Enemy king is one row down and one column left
+	- Enemy king is one row down and one column right
 - Prevent figure to go out of table

 ### Pawn tests: